ntricarichi22/Fantasyfootball/docs/CFC-APP-STATUS.md

 **Counter mode:** Timeline slides to 40% width at 40% opacity.
 Counter drawer takes 60% on right.
 Flow: pinned current offer → AI negotiation brief → aggression slider ("How do you want to play this counter?" with "Get it done" ↔ "Test their floor") → 3 numbered AI counter suggestions (Syne 800 numerals, selected = ink fill) → "Build it yourself" (outline blue).
 Send flow: tap suggestion → goes black → "Send counter" → modal with optional message.

-### Trade Builder — Persona-Aware (Updated May 6, 2026)
+### Trade Builder — Persona-Aware
 Two-screen flow.

-**Landing Page ("Who are you targeting?"):** unchanged from prior — search bar, "On the block" top 10 driven by MY needs, "Trade partners" 11-team ranked list, cart sidebar.
+**Landing Page ("Who are you targeting?"):** search bar, "On the block" top 10 driven by MY needs, "Trade partners" 11-team ranked list, cart sidebar.

 **Trade Builder:**
 - Left 58%: Dark blue deal card → AI advisor card → Pinned send button
 - Right 42%: Team name tabs → Search → Roster by position with filled chips
 - AI advisor: persona-aware chip (uses partner's `gm_persona` when known) + Sonnet prose (debounced 2s) + suggestion rows.
-Suggestions now carry per-asset direction with three rendering modes: same-direction collapsed (existing UX), or stacked two-row layout for swap suggestions with "↔ Swap" pill.
+Suggestions carry per-asset direction with three rendering modes: same-direction collapsed, or stacked two-row layout for swap suggestions with "↔ Swap" pill.
 - Architect partners trigger swap suggestions in pass 2 of the engine, ahead of same-direction combos.
 Architect partners also cap singles at 1 so the slate has room for creative shapes.
 - Tapping a suggestion routes each asset to its specified direction — swap suggestions populate both sides of the deal at once.
-- 2-team: per-side +Add buttons in deal card, auto-routing
+- 2-team: per-side +Add buttons in deal card, auto-routing. **Row interactions:** clicking anywhere on a deal-card row removes the asset; small × icon shows visual affordance.
-- 3-team: universal +Add at bottom, routing popup for every tap
+- 3-team: universal +Add at bottom, routing popup for every tap.
+Row interactions: popover with reroute options + remove.

-### Trade Studio — Rebuilt (May 6, 2026)
+### Trade Studio
 Single-page flow with persona-driven offer generation.

 **Layout:**